GillesArcas/PythonSed/README.md

 #### Description

 `pythonsed` is a full and working Python implementation of sed.
-Its reference is GNU sed 4.2 of which it implements almost all commands and features.
+Its reference is GNU sed 4.8 of which it implements nearly all commands and features.
 It may be used as a command line utility or it can be used as a module to bring sed functionality to Python scripts.

 A complete set of tests is available as well as a testing utility.
 These tests include scripts from various origins and cover all aspects of sed functionalities.